Faculty COVID-19 Information

 - Shared equipment should be sanitized with a disinfectant after each use by the user.
 This includes free weights, mats, kettlebells, medicine balls, stability balls, bars, etc. If shared equipment cannot be sanitized between use, it should not be used.

-The SKC Office of the Dean of Students works with individual students, student groups, and other campus offices to ensure student success and adherence to community and academic standards.
+The SKC Office of the VP of EMSA works with individual students, student groups, and other campus offices to ensure student success and adherence to community and academic standards.
 Our goal in working with students, faculty, and staff is to foster a campus environment that is conducive to academic inquiry, productive campus life, and thoughtful study and discourse.

-The Office of the Dean of Students’ outreach efforts during Fall quarter 2020 will include:
+The Office of the VP of EMSA include:

 - Educating students, faculty, and staff about accepted classroom and community norms and expectations.